 Cell phones provide convenience and security for users, but at a price.
 Besides the standard usage charges on cell phone bill, most cell phone service providers also add surcharges.
-According to The Kiplinger Letter, surcharges can make up 15 percent of a total cell phone bill, and unless there's been a mistake on the part of the cell phone company, you must pay them.
+Tax Foundation reports that in 2020, taxes, fees and surcharges jumped to an all-time high of 22.6 percent of a customer's total cell phone bill, and unless there's been a mistake on the part of the cell phone company, you must pay them.

 Contracts and Agreements

 When you sign up for a cell phone agreement, you likely sign a service contract that explains the service provider's terms.
 Even if you select a contract-free service provider, a sales representative might require you to sign a service agreement that indicates your understanding of the service terms, including billing terms, before starting your service.
 These documents include important information about cell phone rates and surcharges.
 They also create a legal requirement for you to pay the charges you incur when using the phone.

 Read More: How to Get a Copy of a Cell Phone Bill

 Cell phone surcharges take several forms.
 Some are for exceeding your plan limits, such as talk minutes, data limits for browsing the mobile Internet and text message allotments.
 Other surcharges include state, local and federal taxes.
 Local municipalities also place surcharges on cell phone bills to support the 911 emergency service in your home area.
 Your initial cell phone bill might also include one-time surcharges, such as an activation fee.